okTurtles/sbp/docs/language-support.md

 - [sbp-js](https://github.com/okTurtles/sbp-js/) - JavaScript

-## Implementing SBP In Your favorite language
+## Implementing SBP In Your Favorite Language

 To implement SBP, you just need to implement the [core SBP API](/docs/sbp-api.md).